-Metadata is indispensable for content archives, programme production, distribution and any system designed to electronically search and retrieve the assets you need and want.
-As we move to service-based production, broadcasters need to consider the widespread adoption of automatic information extraction tools as new processes in agile workflows.
+As we move to (micro)service-based production, broadcasters need to consider the widespread adoption of automatic information extraction tools as new (cloud) processes in agile workflows.
 These tools can be used to produce more information (including structured metadata) that is needed by modern production systems, at a lower cost.